Om2005Prakash/Editing-Concepts-in-Stable-Diffusion/readme.md

 * Generated images are placed in the output folder you pass to `inference.py` (default in examples: `./samples`).
 * `llava_eval.py` outputs `evaluation_results.csv` with detection labels used to calculate **forget** and **retain** scores.
 ---

-We would like to thank Kaggle for hosting the challenge and providing access to 4*L4 GPU which turned to be very helpful in performing lots of experiments, you guys are the GOAT